-Before too long Australia will be hit with a brace of new utility vehicles that will usher in a new era of design, features and abilities for the most popular class of cars in Australia.
+Australia has just been hit with a brace of new utility vehicles that usher in a new era of design, features and abilities for one of the most popular classes of cars on sale.

 Read next: Updated Toyota Hilux gets a big power boost

 One is a sales star, coming in at number one on the Australian new car sales chart month after month, while the other is a stalwart of the ute market that earned a favourable reputation for its reliability and strong powerplant.

 But both have gone a number of years without significant update, leaving the ute buyers of Australia frothing at the thought of a new generation.

 Combine the fact that the government has just extended it instant asset write off plan until the end of the year and we reckon these two heavyweights will become hot property.